tonykieling/decision-maker/README.md

 - Add options and emails, create poll task, dynamically
 - Allow the admin set time to poll expiration
 - Send email to the admin when a voter votes
+- Need some refactor to routes and its functions
+- Deal with polls without votes